odoo/documentation/inventory/management/reporting/valuation_methods_anglo_saxon.rst

    - Deferred Tax Assets/Liabilities: defined on the tax used on the invoice line

-   - Revenues/Expenses: defined by default on product's internal category and can be set in product form (Accounting tab) as a specific replacement value
+   - Revenues: defined on the product category as a default, or specifically to a specific product.

+   - Expenses: this is where you should set the "Cost of Goods Sold" account.
+     Defined on the product category as a default value, or specifically on the product form.

    - Goods Received Not Purchased: to set as Stock Input Account in product's internal category